 - Personal jobsite fan: Clamp or hang a Klein Tools Rechargeable Personal Jobsite Fan for powerful air circulation wherever you go.
 Get constant airflow for up to nine hours and adjust the fan cage from any angle for tight, stuffy spaces.

-- Cooling cloth materials: Keep cool and soak up sweat with a variety of cooling cloth options.
-Wear the Klein Tools Neck and Face Cooling Band wet or dry over the neck, face, or head to help regulate body temperature and protect from the sun’s harmful UV rays.
+- Cooling cloth materials: Keep cool and soak up sweat with cooling cloth options.
 Sport the Klein Tools Cooling Do Rag by itself or under a hard hat to wick away sweat.
-Or grab a pack of Klein Tools Cooling PVA Towels to have on hand; its absorbent material stays cooler than the air around it for hours.
+Or grab a pack of Klein Tools Cooling PVA Towels to help regulate body temperature and protect from the sun’s harmful UV rays; its absorbent material stays cooler than the air around it for hours.

 - Ventilated PPE: Even when you work in environments that require extra protective equipment, there are ways to stay cool.
 Put on the Klein Tools Premium KARBN™ Pattern Vented Full Brim Hard Hat, Class C, which has ventilation features to allow for airflow.
 When you need a mask, opt for the Klein Tools Reusable Face Mask w/ Replaceable Filters; the mesh material and ventilation valves keep your face cool while offering protection.

 - Stay hydrated and replace salt and minerals.
 Drink plenty of water, and don’t forget electrolytes.
 When you sweat, you don’t just lose water; you also lose salt and minerals essential for basic life functioning (National Library of Medicine).
-Pack your hydrating drinks in the Klein Tools Backpack Cooler and Ice Pack or the Klein Tools MODbox™ Cooler, 17-Quart to keep them cold for up to 30 hours.
+Pack your hydrating drinks in the Klein Tools Backpack Cooler and Ice Pack to keep them cold for up to 30 hours.

 The dangers of extreme heat can sneak up on anyone, especially when working outdoors.
 Remember to always listen to your body.
 Drink more water, even if you don’t feel thirsty.
 Take breaks frequently in a shady area with fans and cooling bands.
 If you feel light-headed or nauseous, take precautions and call for help.
 Be aware and stay prepared in the summer heat.